 Distractions can be anything from the Radio to screaming kids or even driving under the influence.

 Radios have been in cars since 1930.
-The thing is that in 1930 there weren’t that many stations, cars were not as fast, and the roads were not nearly as busy.
+In 1930 there weren’t that many stations, cars were not as fast, and the roads were not nearly as busy.
 Even something as innocuous as your car radio can cause you to become distracted.
 You may become distracted enough not to notice that the truck in front of you has come to a stop.
 You might not realize you have come to a red light, and a pedestrian is now crossing in front of you.

-Most cars have Global Positioning Satellite (GPS), and even if the vehicle doesn’t have it, of you don’t have GPS, smartphones all have it with applications like Google Maps and Waze.
+Most cars have Global Positioning Satellite (GPS), and even if the vehicle doesn’t have it, or you don’t have GPS, smartphones all have it with applications like Google Maps and Waze.
 Waze will not allow a driver to operate the app while the car is moving at full speed, or it will try to stop you by asking if you are the driver or the passenger.
-Trying to set program a GPS while you are driving is extremely dangerous as you are not only looking away from the road; you are concentrating specifically on the GPS, and within a second, you have lost the picture of what is going on around you.
+Trying to set program a GPS while driving is hazardous as you are not only looking away from the road; you are concentrating specifically on the GPS.
+Within a second, you have lost the picture of what is going on around you.
 At that point, you are an accident waiting to happen.

 Distractions can be due to things we take for granted, like a pet or groceries.

 Driving is a serious responsibility that many people take for granted.
-When you are driving, you have to make sure that you and your passengers are safe, but you also have a duty to the drivers and pedestrians around you.
-Drivers and pedestrians will make decisions as to what to do based on experience and what they expect other people do be doing on the road.
+When you are driving, you have to make sure that you and your passengers are safe.
+You also have a duty to the drivers and pedestrians around you.
+Drivers and pedestrians will decide what to do based on what they expect other people to be doing.
 People base expectations on the legal rules of the road as well as best practices.
 Expectations include using a directional to warn people of an impending move or to maintain a constant speed within your lane.

 If you are distracted by anything from driving drunk to texting to arguing with your children in the back seat about who touched who, you are not going to be able to operate as others expect you.
 If that distraction results in an accident with injuries, you can be found negligent and liable both legally and civilly.
 You can pay for your negligence with your freedom and your money.